programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 {% include figure.html filename="visualizing-with-bokeh-9.png" caption="A Map of Target Locations" %}

-We can now see more specifically what targets in Europe and Asia were bombed with fragmentation bombs.
+We can now see with greater detail which targets in Europe and Asia were bombed with fragmentation bombs.
 In the above code, we also summed incendiary bombs.
 Try to alter the code to create a map of these targets.

 # Bokeh as a Visualization Tool